How to say ‘no’ and set boundaries as a carer

 - Member of the Mobilise Community

 Setting boundaries or saying no can not only feel out of character for many of us, but also bring about complicated feelings of guilt.
-Guilt can motivate us to say ‘yes’ when we should be saying ‘no’.
-Guilt is actually often ego in disguise.
+Guilt can motivate us to say ‘yes’ when we really should be saying ‘no’.
+Guilt can be ego in disguise.
+This is to say that feelings of guilt can sometimes come from our ego, or our sense self, rather than a belief that we've genuinely harmed someone or done something truly wrong.
+Will the person we care for really suffer if we arrive half an hour later because we wanted to get another task finished first?

 - Member of the Mobilise Community